dvidelabs/flatcc/README.md

 The JSON format is compatible with Googles `flatc` tool.
-The `flatc` tool converts JSON from the command line using a schema and a buffer as input. `flatcc` generates schema speicific code to read and write JSON at runtime.
+The `flatc` tool converts JSON from the command line using a schema and a buffer as input. `flatcc` generates schema specific code to read and write JSON at runtime.
 While the `flatcc` approach is likely much faster and also easier to deploy, the `flatc` approach is likely more convenient when manually working with JSON such as editing game scenes.
 Both tools have